 Between the years 1929 and 1948, the departments of Art, Physical Education, Music, Pedagogy, French, English and German were established.
 In 1947, the name of "Gazi Teacher Training Institute" was changed and it became "Gazi School of Teacher Training and Institute of Education".
 In 1980, the name of the school was changed to "Gazi Teacher Training College".
 Gazi University was established in 1982 with the law numbered 2809 and Gazi Teacher Training College merged with Gazi University with the name of "Gazi Faculty of Education".
-In order to train teachers who will provide foreign language teaching, French language teaching department was opened between the years 1941-1942, English Language Teaching Departments was opened between years 1947-1948.
+In order to train teachers who will provide foreign language teaching, French language teaching department was opened between the years 1941-1942, English Language Teaching department was opened between the years 1944-1945 and German Language

+Teaching Departments was opened between years 1947-1948.
 The Foreign Language Teaching Departments, which lasted for two years at the beginning, started to provide 3-year education between years 1961-1962.
 It was extended to 4 years in the 1978-1979 academic year.
 In 1984, the Department of Arabic Language Education was opened.